 Highlights from patches delivered in October 2017 include:

 An Asynchronous Error Has Occurred: Users sometimes saw a pop-up error message with the text “An asynchronous error has occurred while processing your request.”
 This error did not impact prescriptions, but it definitely interrupted your day.
 PCC and FDB have developed fixes for two of the reasons this error occurred.

 PCC eRx is Unavailable: Under certain circumstances, users could see a “PCC eRx is unavailable” message, and need to close and reopen a patient chart or PCC EHR to continue.
 This bug may also relate to problems with the Rx Queue.
 PCC and FDB developed a fix to this error and rolled it out to all practices.

 Improved Rx Queue and Rx Queue Hx Query: For some practices, filtering the Rx Queue by provider was very slow, and performance and responsiveness for the Rx Queue Hx tool made it difficult to use.
 PCC and FDB redesigned the software queries to optimize performance.
 This may also help resolve the above two error messages.

 What Updates and Fixes Are We Working On Now?

-PCC’s eRx team continues to monitor and troubleshoot errors, large and small, and we will update this article to reflect the latest news of patches in the PCC 8.0 to PCC 8.1 release cycle.
+PCC’s eRx team continues to monitor and troubleshoot errors, large and small, and we will update this article to reflect the latest news of patches in the PCC 8.1 release cycle.
 If you are experiencing any issues with PCC eRx, chat with your client advocate and let us know!

+PCC will test all fixes and patches until we are satisfied that they improve performance and the user experience.
+We often announce updates on the PCC Newsfeed.
 For more information about PCC eRx, visit PCC’s library of PCC eRx training videos and documentation.
 We add new eRx videos and materials every month.